aishwaryakotagiri/Story-Mood-Mapper/README.md

 So I made this as a fun blend of AI and storytelling — a tool for writers who care about how their words feel.
 It helps me reflect on my mood, my story’s energy, and even how a reader might experience it.

-Maybe it’ll do the same for you 💛
+Maybe it’ll do the same for you

-👩‍💻 About Me
+About Me:
 I'm Aishwarya Kotagiri, a student building things with machine learning and heart.